Bamboo Flooring Portland, Oregon

 Types of Bamboo Floors

 All bamboo flooring starts with the harvesting of individual stalks.
-The stalks are sliced into thin strips and bound together with specialized adhesives, then finally milled into three kinds of bamboo flooring; Horizontal, vertical and strand-woven.
-Of the three distinct types of bamboo floor, strand woven bamboo flooring is by far the most durable.
-One of the hardest flooring products available, stranded bamboo floor is considered even more durable than red mahogany or oak solid wood flooring.
+The stalks are sliced into thin strips and bound together with specialized adhesives, then finally milled into three kinds of flooring; horizontal, vertical and strand-woven.
+Of the three distinct types of floor, strand woven is by far the most durable.
+One of the hardest flooring products available, stranded is considered even more durable than red mahogany or oak solid wood flooring.

-Strand-woven bamboo flooring is made from the fibers of the bamboo plant instead of the cut stalk.
-Cut into strips, the bamboo fibers are processed by softening them, then pulling them apart to create the bamboo strands.
+Strand-woven flooring is made from the fibers of the plant instead of the cut stalk.
+Cut into strips, the fibers are processed by softening them, then pulling them apart to create the strands.

 There are many sustainable, eco-friendly and environmentally friendly advantages to bamboo flooring material.
-Due to the rapid growth of the bamboo plant and how quickly it can regenerate in less than 5 years, bamboo floors are an exceptional flooring choice for the environment as a sustainable wood flooring resource and also offers a strong flooring solution for spaces that require a hard, durable solution.
+Due to the rapid growth of the plant and how quickly it can regenerate in less than 5 years, they are an exceptional flooring choice for the environment as a sustainable wood flooring resource and also offers a strong flooring solution for spaces that require a hard, durable solution.

-Read our article on Bamboo Flooring – Everything you need to know
+Read our article on Bamboo – Everything you need to know

 Are you interested in knowing exactly how bamboo floors are made?
-We think you’ll find our article on how wood floors are made, which includes bamboo flooring, very interesting.
+We think you’ll find our article on how wood floors are made, very interesting.
 Check it out.

 Bamboo floors are a highly eco-friendly and sustainable flooring material, making it one the best choices for green flooring options.
-Bamboo flooring can resemble almost any hardwood floor species, yet it is one of the hardest floors available.
+They can resemble almost any hardwood floor species, yet they’re one of the hardest floors available.

 Not only is bamboo one of the most durable flooring materials available, it is also easy on maintenance because it is highly stain resistant.

-Our bamboo flooring comes in click, micro beveled, tongue & groove and wide plus T&G edge designs.
+Our flooring comes in click, micro beveled, tongue & groove and wide plus T&G edge designs.